1.1: Which One Doesn’t Belong?: Types of Data (5 minutes)

 - Categorical data are expressed using characteristics.
 For example, to answer the question “What brand of phones do people use?” you would survey several people and their answers result in categorical data.

 The question that you ask determines the type of data that you collect and whether or not there is variability in the data collected.
-In earlier grades, you learned that there is variability in a data set if all of the values in the data set are not the same.
+In earlier grades, you learned that there is variability in a data set if not all of the values in the data set are the same.
 These are examples of statistical questions because they are answered by collecting data that has variability:

 - “What is the average class size at this school?” would produce numerical data with some variability.